Johnnydaboy/LazyReader/README.md

 The workspace contains three folders by default, where:

-- `src` : the folder to maintain sources
+- `src` : the folder to maintain sources (as well as the WordNet dictionary)
 - `jars`: the folder to maintain dependencies
 - `lib` : the folder to maintain various binary and text files

 ## Purpose of the Software
 This LazyReader program classifies words in the English vocabulary based on the frequency of the word used in everyday life based on the NGLS database.
 It features several libraries: MIT JWI, OpenNLP, WordNet, and Apache to retrieve and replace synonyms of nouns based on the input level of "difficulty" by the user in the given sentence.
-This difficulty replacement can be used to both replace words to make it simpler to understand or can be used to replace words to add variety to word choice within a sentence.
+This difficulty replacement tool can be used to both replace words to make it simpler to understand or can be used to replace words to add variety to word choice within a sentence.

 ## Running Main